TrojanSports - Trojan Talk: Does USC men's basketball have a second act in it this season?

 Even coming off a big win on the road at rival UCLA last Saturday night, the Trojans are just 11-16 and 5-11 in the Pac-12.
 They aren't anywhere near the NCAA tournament bubble.

 Despite the surprise return of leading scorer Boogie Ellis for an extra season.
 Despite adding the top recruit in the country in five-star point guard Isaiah Collier, who has shown plenty of flashes as to why he garnered that stature.
-Despite the intrigue of adding Bronny James, another top-50 prospect.
-And returning defensive stalwart Kobe Johnson.
+Despite the intrigue of adding Bronny James, another top-50 prospect with a Hall of Fame lineage.
+While returning defensive stalwart Kobe Johnson.
 And the best shot-blocker in the league Joshua Morgan.
 And the potential of what former five-star 7-footer Vince Iwuchukwu could be in his second year with the program.
 Etc.

-Why this Trojans season has unraveled so frustratingly is not the topic of this column -- that would require more words than we have allotted for today.
-To hit the key points, though, Enfield has said in hindsight he thought the tough non-conference schedule may have been a detriment for the development of this particular group, obviously James' season was thrown off pace by his cardiac arrest scare over the summer, Ellis sustained a major hamstring injury in early January, Collier broke his hand and Morgan was out for a bit with illness.
+Why this Trojans season has unraveled so frustratingly is not the topic of this column -- that would require more words and bandwith than we have allotted for today.
+To hit the key points, though, Enfield has said in hindsight he thought the tough non-conference schedule may have been more than this particular group was ready for, obviously James' season was thrown off pace by his cardiac arrest scare over the summer, Ellis sustained a major hamstring injury in early January, Collier broke his hand and Morgan was out for a bit with illness.
 Those are factors.
 There is certainly room for other critical analysis.

 But with four regular-season games remaining -- starting Thursday night at Washington State -- and the Trojans coming off one of their most encouraging performances of the season, the more relevant question at this point is whether there is anything left to be salvaged from this USC men's basketball season?